-- Literal represents a literal scalar value, but may also be multi-valued in the case of bulk updates. - Function represents a scalar function with parameters that are also Expressions - Aggregate represents an aggregate function which holds a single expression - ScalarSubquery represents a subquery that returns a single value - SearchedCase, SearchedWhenClause represents a searched CASE expression.
+- Literal represents a literal scalar value, but may also be multi-valued in the case of bulk updates. - Function represents a scalar function with parameters that are also Expressions - AggregateFunction represents an aggregate function which can hold a single expression - windowFunction represents an window function which holds an AggregateFunction (which is also used to represent analytical functions) and a WindowSpecification - ScalarSubquery represents a subquery that returns a single value - SearchedCase, SearchedWhenClause represents a searched CASE expression.
 The searched CASE expression evaluates the criteria in WHEN clauses till one evaluates to TRUE, then evaluates the associated THEN clause.